-- ✓ Dress professionally, in a suit - ✓ Organize your materials in a padfolio - ✓ Bring copies of your résumé, business cards, and supporting materials - ✓ Arrive early (but only 5 minutes early to the interviewer's office) - ✓ Display proper behavior the minute you arrive in the parking lot - ✓ Take time to use restroom and check your hair, makeup, etc. - ✓ Have a good, strong handshake
+- ✓ Dress conservatively - ✓ Organize your materials in a pad folio - ✓ Bring copies of your résumé, business cards, and supporting materials - Arrive early (but only five to seven minutes early to the interviewer's office) - ✓ Display proper behavior the minute you arrive in the parking lot - ✓ Take time to use restroom and check your hair, makeup, etc. - ✓ Have a good, strong handshake

 - ✓ Maintain eye contact

 - ✓ Be friendly, relaxed, and respectful

-- ✓ Be yourself and tell stories

-- ✓ Use the interviewer's name
+- ✓ Use interviewer's last name

 - ✓ Accentuate your skills

 - ✓ Do not monopolize the conversation

 - ✓ Smile when appropriate

 - ✓ Maintain good posture

 - ✓ Ask questions to show interest

 - ✓ Control nervous mannerisms

+- ✓ Ask for interviewer's business card

+- ✓ Make notes after interview

-- ✓ Immediately send a thank you letter
+- ✓ Immediately send a thank you letter.